Drew72-ita/UTXOscope/README.md

 ## Core Idea
 The fundamental assumption behind UTXOscope is that the most common transaction size for retail users is a round-number fiat purchase — typically $100.
-By analyzing the frequency and distribution of UTXOs that correspond to typical purchase amounts, it becomes possible to infer the historical price trend and track its movements over time.
+By analyzing the frequency and distribution of UTXOs that correspond to the most typical purchase amounts (\$100, \$50 and \$200), it becomes possible to infer the historical price trend and track its movements over time.

 ## Features
 - No external price feed — fully self-contained analysis using blockchain data.